LostBeard/rendusa/README.md

 ## Installing / Getting started

-Rendusa is primarily designed to be a part of Drupal using it's own Drupal module, but this is not required.
-The module is designed for Drupal 7.
-The easiest way is to install Rendusa like any other Drupal module into a working Drupal 7 installation.
+Rendusa is primarily designed as a module for Drupal 7, but that is not required.
+The easiest way to get started is to install Rendusa into a working Drupal 7 installation.
 FFmpeg is required on your Drupal server.
-This may be changed in the future but currently allows useful features. jQuery Update module for Drupal is also a current requirement of Rendusa.
+ This may be changed in the future but currently allows useful features. jQuery Update module for Drupal is also required.

 To upload goto yoursite.com/?q=rendusa/media/upload
 To view goto   yoursite.com/?q=rendusa/media/all